 - 10. Veteran or eligible individual, as described in 38 U.S. C. 3679(c)(2), providing: - a.
 A certificate or other evidence of the veteran's or uniformed service member's qualifying service of 90 days or more in the uniformed service of the United States; - b.
 Documented evidence at the time of enrollment that: - i.
 The applicant for resident tuition intends to live in Wyoming during the term of enrollment (lease agreement, power bill, etc); - ii.
-The applicant is using educational assistance under either Chapter 30 (Montgomery GI Bill® Active Duty Program), Chapter 31 (Vocational Rehabilitation and Employment (VR&E)), or Chapter 33 (Post-9/11 GI Bill®) as described in 38 U.S.C.; - iii.
+The applicant is using educational assistance under either Chapter 30 (Montgomery GI Bill® Active Duty Program), Chapter 31 (Vocational Rehabilitation and Employment (VR&E)), Chapter 33 (Post-9/11 GI Bill®), or Chapter 35 (Dependents' Educational Assistance) as described in 38 U.S.C.; GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+Please visit www.benefits.va.gov/gibill for more information about education benefits offered by VA. - iii.
 The veteran was discharged or released from a qualifying period of service in the active military, naval or air service before the date of enrollment (DD214 showing date of discharge) or the uniformed service member is currently on active duty; - iiii.
 If the applicant is a spouse or a child of the veteran, the applicant is a transferee pursuant to 38 U.S.C.
-3311(b) (9) or 3319 of the veteran's eligibility for educational benefits.
+3311(b) (9) or 3319 of the veteran's eligibility for educational benefits, or Section 3679(c), as amended and effective 1 August 2022.